michalbar031/assistiveMABProject/README.md

 1. Ensure you have Python and necessary libraries installed (`numpy`, `torch`, etc.).
 2. Navigate to the project directory in your terminal.
 3. Run the command: `python main.py`
-4. Follow any on-screen prompts (if implemented) or check the terminal output to review the results of the simulation.

 ## Dependencies
 - Python 3.10